-Georgia State University (GSU) is one of Southeast America's leading urban research institutions.
-As with any large organisation, the faculty and staff of GSU needs mission-critical enterprise communication and collaboration technology to get their jobs done, and for years GSU has relied on Novell GroupWise to provide it.
+Georgia State University (GSU) is one of the Southeast's leading urban research institutions.
+As with any large organization, the faculty and staff of GSU needs mission-critical enterprise communication and collaboration technology to get their jobs done, and for years GSU has relied on Novell GroupWise to provide it.

 The robust features and zero infrastructure maintenance costs of Office 365 were the key reasons for the university’s decision.
 Plus, the university’s students and faculty would get 25 gigabytes of mail storage, whereas before, users would fill their 300-megabyte mailboxes quite quickly.

 Finally, remote GSU users benefit from flexible mobile device support in Office 365.
-The previous GroupWise environment supported synchronisation with BlackBerry devices, but, according to Campbell, not much else: “Now, along with BlackBerry users, our iPhone, Android and Windows Phone users are happy too.
+The previous GroupWise environment supported synchronization with Blackberry devices, but, according to Campbell, not much else: “Now, along with Blackberry users, our iPhone, Android, and Windows Phone users are happy too.
 This is a big plus for making our employees more productive using whatever mobile device they choose.”

-Albert concludes, “Office 365 has given us professional-quality tools at a great value, robust reliability and security and an extensible platform that we add communication and collaboration services to as the university’s needs grow.
-Given all these advantages, I think the Office 365 migration is one of the best projects this organisation has ever undertaken.”
+Albert concludes, “Office 365 has given us professional-quality tools at a great value, robust reliability and security, and an extensible platform that we add communication and collaboration services to as the university’s needs grow.
+Given all these advantages, I think the Office 365 migration is one of the best projects this organization has ever undertaken.”